ciampo/offbeat-appetite/README.md

 both _static sites_**.
 Both projects are deployed via a CI/CD pipeline triggered by new commits to the master branch on this repo.

-There are a few differences between the staging and production sites:
+There are a few differences between the staging and production site environments:

 | Feature (via env variables) | Dev (local) | Staging  | Production |
 | :-------------------------: | :---------: | :------: | :--------: |